 # JIRA Object Relationships

-### Intro
+### Intro:

 When dealing with any piece of software, it is important to understand the relationships between the abstractions (objects) in the software.
 This document was made to help better understand the relationships between the objects that exist within JIRA.
-Understanding these relationships will allow for a better understanding what a change in a JIRA instance will effect.
+Understanding these relationships will allow for a better understanding what a change in a JIRA instance will affect.
+There are 5 main types of objects in Jira.
+These 5 types of objects are: projects, issues, screens, fields, and workflows.

-### JIRA - Overall Idea Structure

-To better understand JIRA, it is easier to split it into two components.
-There is the "Project" component and the "User" component.
-Towards the end of this document these two components will be merged.
+#### Project:

+A project is a collection of issues in a JIRA system.
+The way these issues are organized and presented to the user is defined in the project schemes.
+Schemes can be thought of configuration files.

-#### Project
+#### Project Schemes:

-A project is the largest entity in the JIRA environment.
-It encapsulates all schemes, issues, and boards.
-This first section will address the sub components to the Project entity.

-#### Scheme

 The highest-level abstraction in JIRA is a project.
 JIRA uses a **scheme** abstraction to store the relationships between project and objects.
-The below diagram shows the 4 main type of Schemes related to projects.
+The below diagram shows the four main type of Schemes related to projects.
 There is a 5th scheme: Permissions but that scheme will be addressed later.

-##### Breaking Down Scheme Properties
+##### Breaking Down Scheme Properties:

 * **Issue Type Scheme** - Issue types available in the project

-* **Screen Scheme** - Issue -> Screen Configuration relationships
+* **Screen Scheme** - Issue -> Screen Configuration Relationships

-* **Field Configuration Scheme** - Issue -> Field Configurations relationships
+* **Field Configuration Scheme** - Issue Types -> Field Configurations Relationships

-* **Workflow Scheme** - Issue -> workflow relationships
+* **Workflow Scheme** - Issue Types -> Workflow Relationships

-.

-#### Issue
+#### Issue (Internally referred to as tickets.
+Issue, in our vernacular is a specific RAID ticket type.):

 Issues are related to projects through the issue type scheme.
 An issue is by far the most important concept in JIRA.
 It is the thing that the everyday user with interact with.
-Issues include: epics, stories, tasks, and subtasks.
-Most of the time a JIRA user will be either opening, closing, logging work against, or editing an issue.
+Issues include: epics, stories, tasks, and subtasks but can be can be custom created to represent virtually any concern or object type such as a Server, Service, Application, Risk, Decision, etc. Most of the time a JIRA user will be either opening, closing, logging work against, or editing an issue.
 When an issue is created, it belongs to a workflow.
 A workflow is a set of lifecycle stages and transitions.
 Issues have a field configuration which defines the data that is attached to the issue.
 These field can already exist in the system or the fields can be created as *custom fields*.
 The way the fields of an issue are displayed can be organized in the screen configuration.

 ##### Issue Actions:

 * **Opening**: Issues are opened when a task needs to be completed and can be assigned to the person that needs to complete it.
 When an issue is opened, it becomes an active object in the JIRA system.